champ-hub/carm-paraver/README.md

 The right sidebar controls the CARM GUI specific features, which include various filtering and coloring options as well as graphical annotations.

 ### Note
-The CARM GUI can also be launched from outside a Paraver timeline, for this click the "Run Application" option (Gear Icon) in the top bar of Paraver
+The CARM GUI can also be launched from outside a Paraver timeline, for this click the "Run Application" option (Gear Icon) in the top bar of Paraver.